rajeshksv/EvernoteScripts/README.md

 # EvernoteScripts
-TamperMonkey Scripts for Evernote WebClient
+TamperMonkey Scripts for Evernote WebClient to work like Native Client

 ## Keyboard Shortcuts